Gathering plenty of information is required in scope 3 calculation

 Challenges of Calculating Scope 3 Emissions

-Calculating Scope 3 emissions can be a daunting task for organizations, as it requires a comprehensive understanding of their supply chain and the indirect impacts of their operations.
+Calculating Scope 3 emissions can be a daunting task for organizations.
+This is because it requires a comprehensive understanding of their supply chain and the indirect impacts of their operations.
 Here are some of the challenges organizations face when trying to calculate their Scope 3 emissions.

 Calculating scope 3 starts with data collection

 Organization’s carbon footprint calculation is divided into three categories according to the sources of emissions, commonly referred to as scopes.
-Scope 1 includes company´s own and direct emissions, scope 2 includes emissions from energy supply and scope 3 includes company’s indirect emissions from the company’s value chain and procurement.
+Scope 1 includes company’s own and direct emissions.
+Scope 2 includes emissions from energy supply.
+Finally scope 3 includes company’s indirect emissions from the company’s value chain and procurement.

 One of the biggest challenges of Scope 3 calculation is data collection.
 Organizations need to gather data from their internal data sources, suppliers, customers, and other stakeholders to accurately calculate their emissions.
 However, many organizations do not have the necessary systems in place to collect this data, and it can be time-consuming and expensive to obtain.